dapperlabs-platform/terraform-google-iam-service-account/README.md

 This module allows simplified creation and management of one a service account and its IAM bindings.
 A key can optionally be generated and will be stored in Terraform state.
 To use it create a sensitive output in your root modules referencing the `key` output, then extract the private key from the JSON formatted outputs.

+A Github workload identity pool and provider can also be created by setting `github_workload_identity_federation`.
+The module will also create `<service-account-name>_SERVICE_ACCOUNT` and `<service-account-name>_WORKLOAD_IDENTITY_PROVIDER` Github Environment variables that you can reference from your Github Actions Workflow.

 ## Example

 ```hcl